 - 8. Working from home data had not previously been systematically gathered from across the Public Service.
 The Commission designed a standard process to collect this data from agencies based on the typical working patterns of their staff.
 Our process reinforced the need for managers to actively manage working from home arrangements, and for agencies to have a central view of the practices employed within their organisations.
 The standardised process enables agency leaders to compare their organisation against the Public Service as a whole. - 9.
 The process required managers to report on the typical working from home patterns of each of their direct reports1.
 Capturing typical work from home arrangements means they are less influenced by seasonal disruption (e.g., school holidays), explainable absence (e.g., illness or annual leave), and work locations which vary due to the work performed. - 10.
 This was not intended to measure office attendance, but to record typical working from home patterns directly.
 Working from home, and office attendance are likely correlated, but for many reasons, including those previously stated, they will not be entirely aligned. - 11.
 The collection was developed in consultation with agencies, and additional support was provided.
 For example, collection and collation templates were provided for agencies that did not have centralised monitoring systems in place. - 12.
-Data was collected between 18 October and 22 November.
-All agencies responded, collectively providing information for around 62,850 Public Servants. - 13.
-There are options to repeat this collection, if required.
-These include: - Option one: repeat in May 2025, with data published alongside results from the Public Service Census 2025 (recommended) - Option two repeat in October 2025, with data published alongside September 2025 quarterly workforce data - Option three, do not repeat the survey
+Data was collected between 18 October and 22 November 2024.
+All agencies responded, collectively providing information for around 62,850 Public Servants.
+The full data set is set out in Appendix 2. - 13.
+We intend to repeat this collection in May 2025, with data published alongside results from the Public Service Census 2025.